 The NCIs are separate legal entities, but they are a common employer.
 The present arrangements were established under the National Institutions Measure 1998.

 The Church of England Central Services (HR, Finance & Resources, IT, Legal, Communications, Record Centre)

 The majority of NCI staff are based at Church House in Westminster, Lambeth Palace, the Church of England Record Centre in Bermondsey, and Bishopthorpe Palace near York.

-All voluntary, private and public sector employers with 250 or more employees are now required to publish their gender pay figures by April 2018.
+All voluntary, private and public sector employers with 250 or more employees are required to publish their gender pay figures on an annual basis.

-We are committed to reporting our gender pay data in an open and transparent way.
-We have one common pay policy covering 452 staff across the NCIs, and a separate performance-related policy for 31 staff in our Investments department who are employed by the Church Commissioners.
-For the purposes of this summary we are talking about the larger group of NCIs staff covered by the common pay policy.
+We have one common pay policy covering the majority of staff across the NCIs, and a separate performance-related policy for a small number in our Investments department who are employed by the Church Commissioners.
+For the purposes of our reporting, we will focus on the larger group of NCIs staff covered by the common pay policy.
 Gender pay data for the Investments department is shown separately in our report.

 The NCIs gender pay report does not include any data that relates to employees in dioceses or the Clergy of the Church of England who are Officeholders.
 The majority of Clergy, who are Officeholders, are not covered by the reporting requirements of the legislation.
 Any other Church employer who meets the reporting requirements will be reporting individually.
 However, very few are expected to be of a size that is reportable.

 The reports** for the relevant years can be found below: